PECPS to have transgender students use private restrooms - Farmville

 PECPS to have transgender students use private restrooms

-Transgender students in Prince Edward County Public Schools (PECPS) will be required to use private restrooms until the school board approves a policy on the issue, but that stance does not appear to be in line with guidelines from the Virginia Department of Education.
+Transgender students in Prince Edward County Public Schools will be required to use private restrooms until the school board approves a policy on the issue, but that stance does not appear to be in line with guidelines from the Virginia Department of Education.

 School Superintendent Dr. Barbara Johnson made the policy announcement during the Wednesday, July 14, Prince Edward County School Board meeting.
-Johnson said the decision would stand until the school board has a chance to discuss the issue at its Wednesday, Aug.
+Johnson said the decision would stand until the School Board has a chance to discuss the issue at its Wednesday, Aug.
 4, meeting.
 With school beginning for Prince Edward County students Monday, Aug.
 2, the Prince Edward County School Board has yet to take any action on transgender policy issues.

 School systems across the state have been asked to align their policies on the treatment of transgender students with the state Department of Education policies before the beginning of the new school year.
 A state law approved in early 2020 asked the Virginia Department of Education to provide model policies to school boards that comply with nondiscrimination laws, maintain a safe and supportive learning environment free from discrimination and harassment and that prevent bullying and harassment.